TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.charset.rst

-      This is similar to :meth:`header_encode` except that the string is fit into maximum line lengths as given by the argument *maxlengths*, which must be an iterator: each element returned from this iterator will provide the next maximum line length.
+      This is similar to :meth:`header_encode` except that the string is fit into maximum line lengths as given by the argument *maxlengths*, which must be an iterator: each element returned kutoka this iterator will provide the next maximum line length.